jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 - Search -> Hide
 - Show ... -> disable all except "Show Windows Ink Workspace button"
 - taskbar settings
-    * all off except the following
+    * all off except the following:
-    * use small taskbar buttons -> on
+    * Use small taskbar buttons -> on
-    * replace command prompt with Windows PowerShell in the menu (Win + X)
+    * Replace the command prompt with Windows PowerShell in the menu (Win + X)
     * Combine taskbar buttons -> When taskbar is full
     * show taskbar on all displays -> on
     * show taskbar buttons on -> Taskbar where window is open
     * Combine buttons on other taskbars -> When taskbar is full
     * Show news and interests on the taskbar -> on, Icon, and text
-    * everything else is off
+    * Everything else is off

 ### Personalization - settings